 The Sassi and the Park of the Rupestrian Churches of Matera (1993)

-This site is recognized as one of the UNESCO World Heritage Sites in Italy for its pure example of the troglodyte settlement in the Mediterranean.
+This site is recognized as one of the World Heritage Sites in Italy for its pure example of the troglodyte settlement in the Mediterranean.
 According to scholars, the first inhabited settlement in the region dates back to the Paleolithic period.
-There were also other settlements that were built after that, which also indicate he development of human history in the region during that time.
+There were also other settlements that were built after that, which also indicate the development of human history in the region during that time.

 The Trulli of Alberobello (1996)

 Located in Puglia, this is a collection of limestone dwellings that showcase the use of drywall construction, a well-known building technique used during prehistoric times.
-The trulli is the term used to refer to the roughly worked limestone boulders that were obtain from fields near the region.
+The trulli is the term used to refer to the roughly worked limestone boulders that were obtained from fields near the region.
 These structures are pyramidal or domed in shape with roofs.